GOP primaries threaten Republican hopes of winning back Senate

 Neither Manchin nor Sinema has formally announced whether they will run for reelection next year.

-Senate Republican Leader Mitch McConnell (R-Ky.) and National Republican Senatorial Committee Chairman Steve Daines (R-Mont.) have made it a top priority to recruit candidates who have the best chance to appeal to swing voters and beat seasoned Democratic incumbents.
+McConnell and National Republican Senatorial Committee Chairman Steve Daines (Mont.) have made it a top priority to recruit candidates who have the best chance to appeal to swing voters and beat seasoned Democratic incumbents.

 But it remains to be seen if their favored candidates will emerge as the winners from the GOP primaries in West Virginia and Montana, which are 10 months or more away.